THE MEANING OF HUMAN-COMPUTER INTERACTION

 Co., Cincinnati, Ohio, 1963, today more available in the author's summary

-the application of “internal plane of action” in a non-trivial HCI-context one
+of “internal plane of action” in a non-trivial HCI-context one would find the

 air traffic control at the London City Airport, a news one could